-"What Makes It Italian?": According to Puccini is a music listening and discussion group that meets online on Zoom and is open to everyone.
-The Fall 2021 edition begins Monday, October 18, 6:30-8pm.
+"What Makes It Italian?" is a music listening and discussion group that meets online on the Zoom platform and is open to everyone.

 Participation is free.